SichangHe/igem-2022-dku-backup/src/description.md

 One of the most important proteins in type III secretion system (T3SS) of pathogenic *Shigella* called ipaD is our attack target[^Wagner2020].
 Because ipaD is the primary trigger to form translocon pores within the host cell membrane, the inhibition of it would probably inhibit the invasion of *Shigella* and thus treat the infection[^Dickenson2011] [^Epler2009].
-Several single domain antibodies (nanobodies) have been previously reported to target ipaD, the most efficient of which is 20ipaD.
+Several single-domain antibodies (nanobodies) have been previously reported to target ipaD, the most efficient of which is 20ipaD.
 Therefore, 20ipaD was chosen for further engineering.
-To have the yeasts displayed 20ipaD on surface, we adopted the strategy of Aga2 yeast surface display system.
+To have the yeasts displayed 20ipaD on the surface, we adopted the strategy of Aga2 yeast surface display system.
-Aga2 is a membrane protein of *S. cerevisiae*, which would be sealed on membrane by the interaction with Aga16.
+Aga2 is a membrane protein of *S. cerevisiae*, which would be sealed on the membrane by the interaction with Aga16.
 By fusing the Aga2 protein with 20ipaD, the nanobody could thus be brought to the membrane, and that was what we designed as shown in the figure.
 Additionally, we introduced 3xFLAG tag behind 20ipaD for expression assays like immunofluorescent microscopic imaging, western blot, and FACS.
 The whole expression module was designed under the control of GAL1 promotor that can be induced by galactose to control the expression of the proteins of interest.
-We used pYD1 vector as the backbone which contains ampicillin resistance marker, *E. coli* replication origin, and tryptophan deficiency marker.
+We used pYD1 vector as the backbone which contains an ampicillin resistance marker, *E. coli* replication origin, and tryptophan deficiency marker.
 These features enable us to store the recombinant plasmids in *E. coli*, and easily select the yeasts after transformation.

 #### Design of pYD1-ipaD plasmid for efficiency detection

 *Shigella* is one of the most infectious pathogens characterized by CDC[^CDC2020].
 Considering the health risks that could be risen during the experiments, we replace the real *Shigella* by yeasts anchored with the targeted epitope protein ipaD.
-The construction strategy of pYD1-ipaD was same as the pYD1-20ipaD discussed above except for the replacement of FLAG tag with HA tag.
+The construction strategy of pYD1-ipaD was the same as the pYD1-20ipaD discussed above except for the replacement of FLAG tag with HA tag.
 The yeasts containing pYD1-ipaD could display the antigen ipaD on their surfaces to mimic *Shigella*.
-With this pathogen analog, the binding affinity of the engineered therapeutic yeasts between the fake pathogens could be measured by whole cell ELISA and other binding affinity assays.
+With this pathogen analog, the binding affinity of the engineered therapeutic yeasts between the fake pathogens could be measured by whole-cell ELISA and other binding affinity assays.

 #### Design of high production and high binding affinity plasmids for efficiency optimization

-After the proving the construction and binding capacity of the engineered yeast, optimization would be done to increase the efficiency of the product.
+After proving the construction and binding capacity of the engineered yeast, optimization would be done to increase the efficiency of the product.
 Expression efficiency and binding affinity would be the two main aspects of optimization.
 To increase the expression efficiency of the nanobody, previously reported strong promoters, including SSA1 and PGK1, would be introduced to replace GAL1 promoter[^Peng2015].
-The expression abundancy would be compared, and the optimized promoter would be chosen.
+The expression abundance would be compared, and the optimized promoter would be chosen.
 To increase the binding affinity of the nanobody, random mutations would be introduced to the 20ipaD sequence by error-prone PCR.
 The library would be screened for the optimization of nanobody targeting.